MakeSchool-Tutorials/Keras-and-Cars/P04-Keras-CNN-Implementation/content.md

 _________________________________________________________________
 ```

-Now we'll learn how to train and validate our model!
+Congrats, you just **analyzed a Keras implementation of a Convolutional Neural Network!** Now we'll learn how to train and validate our model!